8. Objects

 }

-An object doesn't have countable indexes though.
-And their keys aren't in any particular order.
+We can't use a for loop with an object: it doesn't have countable indexes and their keys aren't in any particular order!

-To iterate through an object, we can turn the object into an array using Object.keys(obj) which returns an Array of the given object's keys.
+The Object.keys(obj) function puts all of the keys from the given object (obj) into a new array and returns it.
 We can then loop through those keys and use them to access their associated values:

 const dictionary = {